A piecewise linear homeomorphism of the circle which is periodic under renormalization

 has rotation number $\frac{\log k_1}{\log k_1 - \log k_2}$ where $k_1 = \frac{1-b}{a}$ and $k_2 = \frac{b}{1-a}$.
 For instance if $1 < p < q$ and $a = \frac{q-p}{p(q-1)}$ and $b = \frac{p-1}{q-1}$, then the rotation number of $\phi_{a,b}$ is $\frac{\log p}{\log q}$.
 See also \cite{Liousse_Thompson-Stein}.

-D. Calegari \cite{Calegari}, V. Kleptsyn\footnote{ According to personal communication with Danny Calegari and Michele Triestino, Victor Kleptsyn obtained the result independently but did not publish the result or circulate a written proof. }, and I. Liousse \cite{Liousse} (see also \cite{Liousse_Thompson-Stein}) each independently gave a more constructive proof of \cite{GhysSergiescu} and stated Theorem \ref{GhysSergiescu} in the following more general form: \begin{thm} If $f \in \PLoS$ maps rationals to rationals and has slopes which are powers of a single integer, then the rotation number of $f$ is rational. \end{thm}
+D. Calegari \cite{Calegari}, V. Kleptsyn\footnote{ According to email communication with Danny Calegari and Michele Triestino (in both cases on September 22, 2022), Victor Kleptsyn obtained the result independently but did not publish the result or circulate a written proof. }, and I. Liousse \cite{Liousse} (see also \cite{Liousse_Thompson-Stein}) each independently gave a more constructive proof of \cite{GhysSergiescu} and stated Theorem \ref{GhysSergiescu} in the following more general form: \begin{thm} If $f \in \PLoS$ maps rationals to rationals and has slopes which are powers of a single integer, then the rotation number of $f$ is rational. \end{thm}

 Calegari asked if Theorem \ref{CKL} remained true if ``single integer'' was replaced by ``single rational'' \cite[4.6]{Calegari}.

 We give a negative answer to this question.

 \begin{thm} The rotation number of